 Benefits of Kailash Manasarovar Yatra

 Believed to be one of the most stunning peaks in China, Kailash is a heavenly mountain, with around four even sides, its snow-covered peak gleaming white in the sunshine.
-Surrounded by the spiritual asset and divine philosophy of several religions, the Kailash Manasarovar Yatra is considered to be one of the most holy pilgrimages that takes devotees to the illustrious place of Mount Kailash as well as Lake Manasarovar.
+Surrounded by the spiritual asset and divine philosophy of several religions, the Kailash Manasarovar Yatra is considered to be one of the holiest pilgrimages that takes devotees to the illustrious place of Mount Kailash as well as Lake Manasarovar.

 Hindus visit the Kailash Manasarovar with the belief that this tour will wash away all their past sins and they will go to the heavens, upon death.
-The trek to the Mount Kailash is believed to be the pathway to final salvation by the people of several religion.
-Moreover, the devotees when return from the Kailash Manasarovar tour, they find their nails and hair grown by a few millimeters.
-The devotees have found that the air of this peak amps increases ageing.
+The trek to Mount Kailash is believed to be the pathway to final salvation by the people of several religion.
+Moreover, the devotees when return from the Kailash Manasarovar tour, find their nails and hair grown by a few millimeters.
+The devotees have found that the air of this peak amps increases aging.
 The exquisiteness of the snow-covered peaks and its religious significance make Kailash Manasarovar Yatra an extremely divine journey where one can achieve Nirvana.
-People of diverse religions take part in this holy trek, which is a mix of devotion, adventure, faith and belief.
-Taking the Kailash Manasarovar Yatra tour is a great experience for people of all ages as it is symbol of an exclusive blend signified by cultural connotation, spiritual values, mythical prominence and wonderful beauty.
+People of diverse religions take part in this holy trek, which is a mix of devotion, adventure, faith, and belief.
+Taking the Kailash Manasarovar Yatra tour is a great experience for people of all ages as it is a symbol of an exclusive blend signified by cultural connotation, spiritual values, mythical prominence, and wonderful beauty.

 Anyone in the age group of 18 – 70 years is eligible to apply for the Kailash Manasarovar Yatra.
-Those who hold foreign nationalities are also eligible, however the cost varies.
+Those who hold foreign nationalities are also eligible, however, the cost varies.
 The individuals who are below 60 years of age are only eligible for the Kailash parikrama.

 However, just being eligible for the yatra is not enough.
 There are some other factors (physical, mental, economical), which you should consider before finalizing your yatra.
 The fact is the yatra although spiritually satisfying can be hard on the pockets.
 Therefore, it is important that you consider your economic situation before planning this yatra.
-In addition, as the yatra is extremely challenging, it is very important that you be in the best state of health – both physically and mentally, before you think about the yatra.
+In addition, as the yatra is extremely challenging, it is very important that you be in the best state of health – both physically and mentally before you think about the yatra.